tweag/opam-nix/README.md

 `applyOverlays` applies a list of overlays to a scope.

-`getPinDepends` takes the same first argument as `buildOpamProject` and a package definition as the second argument, and produces a scope of pinned packages for the package def.
+`getPinDepends` Takes a package definition and produces the list of repositories corresponding to `pin-depends` of the packagedefs.
 Requires `--impure` (to fetch the repos specified in `pin-depends`).
-The result may be used as an overlay.
+Each repository includes only one package.

+`filterOpamRepo` filters the repository to only include packages (and their particular versions) present in the supplied Query.

 #### `Defs` (set of package definitions)